-In staff's review of the applicant's traffic study, staff concurs with its findings.
+The Transportation Planning Section concurred with the applicant's traffic study and it's findings.
 However, the traffic study was reviewed by two additional agencies, the State Highway Administration (SHA) and the Department of Public Works & Transportation (DPW&T).
-In an April 11, 2006, letter to staff (Foster to Foster), SHA has indicated its concurrence with the findings and recommends that the applicant be conditioned on the two improvements cited above.
+In an April 11, 2006 letter to staff (Foster to Foster), SHA has indicated its concurrence with the findings, and recommends that the applicant be conditioned on the two (2) improvements cited above.

-DPW&T is the controlling authority for both Woody Terrace and Pine View Lane.
-In a March 22, 2006, letter to staff (Issayans to Burton), DPW&T recommends that the application should be limited to two access points rather than the three being proposed along Woody Terrace.
-The agency suggested that these two access points should be coincident with the access points already serving the McDonald's restaurant directly opposite the site.
+The DPW&T is the controlling authority for both Woody Terrace and Pine View Lane.
+In a March 22, 2006 letter to staff (Issayans to Burton), the DPW&T recommends that the application should be limited to two access points rather than the three being proposed along Woody Terrace.
+The agency suggested that these two access points should be coincident with the access points already serving the McDonalds restaurant, directly opposite the site.
 Additionally, DPW&T recommends that Woody Terrace be reconfigured to provide exclusive left turn bays at both proposed entrances.
-Regarding Pine View Lane, DPW&T requests an upgrade such that two-way traffic can adequately be accommodated.
+Regarding Pine View Lane, DPW&T requests an upgrade such that two-way traffic can be adequately accommodated.

 The traffic study concluded that adequacy of transportation facilities will exist based on analysis of 46,177 square feet of retail/commercial development.
-Those analyses were further predicated on a total of 59 (new) AM and 268 (new) PM peak-hour trips being generated on the subject property.
-Staff is of the opinion, therefore, that any expansion on the proposed development on the subject property resulting in trip generation greater than 59 AM or 268 PM peak-hour trips will require approval of a new preliminary plan of subdivision.
+Those analyses were further predicated on a total of 59 (new) AM and 268 (new) PM peak hour trips being generated on the subject property.
+However, due to the fact that only 35,948 square feet are subject to an adequacy test, any expansion of the proposed development on the subject property resulting in trip generation greater than 47 AM or 173 PM peak hour trips will be subject to further testing for adequacy.